kyleaedwards/melee/README.md

 You don't have to yield `note`s or `cc` messages from generators, they can be any value, which could come in handy as you compose different sequences together in interesting ways.
 Below we use a second sequence generator to spit out a cycle of `int`s (integer numbers) that we'll use in the note's duration field.

-> Notes are intended to be used in a runtime environment that can send MIDI messages to a hardware instrument or some other software.
-Because of that, the `note` keyword can receive up to three pieces of data: [pitch, duration, velocity].
-Velocity is a special value that is commonly used to  determine how hard a key is pressed, or how strongly a note should be played.
-It ranges from 0 to 127 (that's just a MIDI thing), and if left out, it defaults to the smack-dab in the middle (64).
-Duration is determined by whoever is using Melee, and is a multiple of the main clock.
-For example, if the program is grabbing a new value every eighth note, then a duration of 2 would be a quarter note, 4 would be a half note, etc...

 ```js
 subseq := gen() {
   loop {